Interim Dean and Henry Vaughan and Selby Watkins McRae Professor of Law - School of Law

 He has been published in leading peer-reviewed journals (e.g., Law & Philosophy, Journal of Law and Religion, and Contemporary Pragmatism) and in top law journals (most recently in the Georgetown Law Journal Online, Journal of Corporation Law, Virginia Law & Business Review, Washington University Journal of Law & Policy, Temple Law Review, Utah Law Review, and University of Miami Law Review).
 Professor Anderson recently published a book with Cambridge University Press, Insider Trading: Law Ethics and Reform.
 He is a frequent contributor to the Columbia Law School Blue Sky Blog, and an editor of the Business Law Professor Blog.

-Professor Anderson teaches Contracts, Constitutional Law, Comparative Constitutional Law, International Human Rights, Jurisprudence, and Evidence.
-He was voted Law School Professor of the Year for 2014-2015 and directs MC Law's study abroad programs in Mexico and Cuba.
+Professor Anderson teaches Business Associations, Contracts, Constitutional Law, Comparative Constitutional Law, Evidence, International Human Rights, Jurisprudence, Securities Regulation, and White Collar Crime.
+He has won numerous teaching awards and was most recently voted Law School Professor of the Year for 2021-2022, and Mississippi College Distinguished Professor of the Year for 2018-2019.

 - J.D., University of Virginia School of Law

 - M.A., Philosophy, University of Virginia

 - B.A., Philosophy, University of California at Berkeley